DoraBeslic/Protein-Prediction/README.md

 ## Methods
-**TransDecoder:**
-A tool developed and included with Trinity.
-It assists in identifying potential coding regions within reconstructed transcripts.
+**TransDecoder:** A tool developed and included with Trinity, used to identify potential coding regions within reconstructed transcripts.
-- **TransDecoder.LongOrfs:** A program that finds the longest open reading frames in input sequences and translates them to amino acid sequences.
+- **TransDecoder.LongOrfs:** A program that identifies the longest open reading frames (ORFs) in transcript sequences and translates them into amino acid sequences.
-- **TransDecoder.Predict:** A program that predicts the likely coding regions from the ORFs identified by TransDecoder.LongOrfs.
+- **TransDecoder.Predict:** A program that predicts the most likely coding regions within transcript sequences, based on the ORFs identified and additional coding features.

-**Blastp:** A program that aligns query protein sequences to a database of protein sequences.
+**Blastp:** A program that aligns query protein sequences to a database of protein sequences, identifying regions of similarity to infer functional and evolutionary relationships.

-**Hmmscan:** A tool that uses a Hidden Markov Model to match query protein sequences with ranked lists of protein profiles from a Pfam HMM profile database.
+**Hmmscan:** A tool that uses Hidden Markov Models (HMMs) to match query protein sequences against a database of protein family profiles, such as those in the Pfam HMM profile database, and provides a ranked list of matching protein profiles.

 ## Workflow
-- **TransDecoder.LongOrfs:** to identify long ORFs from transcriptome.
-Trinity de novo transcriptome assembly of RNAseq reads from Aiptasia pallida was specified as the input data and a transdecoder directory was specified as the output path.
+1. **TransDecoder.LongOrfs:** This step identifies long ORFs from the transcriptome.
+The Trinity de novo transcriptome assembly of RNAseq reads from Aiptasia pallida was specified as the input data, and the output was directed to a specified TransDecoder directory.

-- **blastp** to align longest ORFs identified with TransDecoder.LongOrf to the SwissProt database.
-The max_target_seqs flag was set to one, specifying one hit per search, and the e value was set to 1e-5 (e value indicates number of hits expected by chance).
-The output was set to a tabular format with selected fields and four threads were specified.
-The output file was sent to the results directory.
+2. **Blastp:** The longest ORFs identified by TransDecoder.LongOrfs were aligned to the SwissProt database.
+The `max_target_seqs` flag was set to one, ensuring only one hit per search, and the `e-value` was set to 1e-5, indicating the number of hits expected by chance.
+The output was formatted in a tabular format with selected fields, utilizing four threads for processing.
+The results were saved to the results directory.

-- **hmmscan** to align longest ORFs identified with TransDecoder.LongOrf to a Pfam HMM profile database.
-Four CPU cores were specified for processing and the output file for the domain table was sent to the results directory.
+3. **Hmmscan:** The longest ORFs identified by TransDecoder.LongOrfs were aligned to a Pfam HMM profile database.
+Four CPU cores were specified for processing, and the output file for the domain table was saved to the results directory.

-- **TransDecoder.Predict:** to predict proteins from transcriptome.
-Trinity de novo transcriptome assembly of RNAseq reads from Aiptasia pallida was specified as the input data and a transdecoder directory was specified as the output path. blastp and hmmscan results (see above) were included as ORF retention criteria.
+4.  **TransDecoder.Predict:** This step predicts proteins from the transcriptome.
+The Trinity de novo transcriptome assembly of RNAseq reads from Aiptasia pallida was used as the input data, with the output directed to a specified TransDecoder directory.
+Results from Blastp and Hmmscan were included as ORF retention criteria.

-- **blastp** to align predicted proteins (output of TransDecode.Predict; see above) to the SwissProt database.
-The e value was set to 1e-10 and more than one hit per search was allowed.
-The output was set to a tabular format with selected fields and four threads were specified.
+5. **Blastp:** The predicted proteins from TransDecoder.Predict were aligned to the SwissProt database.
+The e-value was set to 1e-10 and a limit of hits per search was not specified.
+The output was formatted in a tabular format with selected fields and four threads were specified for processing.

 ## References